brodynelly/PAAL-Docs/docs/frontend/api-interactions.md

 ## Real-time Data with Socket.IO

-The application uses Socket.IO for real-time updates, configured in `src/lib/socket.ts`:
+The frontend server for the application uses Socket.IO for real-time updates, configured in `src/lib/socket.ts`:

+**Note**: the socket.io implementation is really only a concept.
+(No implmentation for serialized data) Further development for live-time updates will need to be implemented.

 ```typescript
 import { io } from 'socket.io-client'